 - Business performance:

 In FY21, the Board received and reviewed reports from management on the performance of the Group’s business.
 The Board engaged in discussions with management on various aspects of business performance, Key Performance Indicators, including business drivers, industry trends, risks, opportunities and the competitive landscape.

 The Board has established Committees as follows:

-The committee reports can be found on pages 59 to 71 of the Company’s 2020 Annual Report, and each committee’s full terms of reference are available on our website.
+The committee reports can be found on pages 55 to 62 of the 2021 Annual Report and each committee’s full terms of reference are available on our website.